 1. Introduction

-Now (1985) it is indeed related to sociological research and anthropology rather than an operational step, but anyway worth to discuss for the reason of it’s meaning for the world future and for the matter of peace and war.
+Now (1985) the proposal bellow is indeed related to sociological research and anthropology rather than an operational step, but anyway worth to discuss for the reason of it’s meaning for the world future and for the matter of peace and war.

 2. Historical outline

-On the turn of the XX century, the attempts at fragmentary liberalization and tolerance towards independent grassroots movements of social emancipation in an autocratic Russian empire, led, in pair with an authentic strong revolutionary trend, to the revolution, which, beside the initial liberalization, brought an increased wave of compulsion and then also the conviction about the suitability of the strong hand and idealistic governing rules in Russian state.
+On the turn of the XX century, the attempts at fragmentary liberalization and tolerance towards independent grassroots movements of social emancipation in an autocratic Russian empire, led, in pair with an authentic strong revolutionary trend, to an revolution, which, beside the initial liberalization, brought an increased wave of compulsion and constraint and then also the conviction about the suitability of the strong hand idealistic governing rules in the Russian state.

-But now a days this conviction goes hand in hand with some frustration and uncertainty among the Russians concerning development of their own personal perspective without democracy.
-They doubt what could be real in face of “homo sovieticus” attributes developed by tsarism and then the soviet-ism.
-Eventually the system has worked, so what are the reasons for taking the risk of weakening it and the state causing possible loss of world hegemony and benefits following that?
+But now a days this conviction goes hand in hand with some frustration and uncertainty among the Russians regarding question what the democracy can bring to the society.
+They doubt what could be achieved in face of “homo sovieticus” attributes developed by tsarism and then the soviet-ism.
+Eventually the system has worked, so what are the reasons for taking the risk of weakening it and causing causing possible loss of world hegemony and benefits following that?

 3. Conflict of values and mentality between western societies and the soviet one.

-What has roused the hatred for soviet system among Western democracies is the fact that the military security was in fact the only value (beside the promise of social care) that soviet system can offer.
+What has roused the hatred for soviet system among Westerers is the fact that the military security was in fact the only value (beside the promise of social care) that soviet system can offer.
 And it seemed not to be for western societies so the most important.
-As far as care function of the state seems for them quite attractive, so personal freedom of choice and prosperity seem to be more popular than military security.
+Even if care function of the state seems for them quite attractive, so personal freedom of choice and prosperity seem to be more popular than military security.
 The later one fades apparently from the field of daily interest of the citizen.
-He had difficult to give upr his personal freedom for the sake to win collective security.
+He has difficult to give up his personal freedom for the sake of achievement of collective security.

 Such a discrepancy of values systems in two different political realities can lead to confrontation.
 The matter has come to such a point, that both societies mutually afraid of their different systems of values.
 Western societies have feared of power of the state authority and Soviets have feared of personal freedom and are ready to scarify their welfare rather then the calmness.

 A natural remedy to this state of matters is an active mutual convergence of both systems.
-Some people propose however ideas which can be in my opinion estimated by soviet experts as a little bit too much naive.
-I mean the concept of allowing low-scale independent and raising from the ranks social movements and organizations or small capitalistic enterprises.
+Some people propose however ideas for Russia which can be in my opinion estimated by soviet experts as a little bit too much naive.
+I mean the concept of allowing low-scale independent grass root social movements and organizations or small capitalistic enterprises.
 In the USSR and China this can be a miscarrying conception.
 Such movements come sooner or later to the conflict with governing block employing different system of values and physical supremacy.
 Such a conflict will rather end with using physical constraint by the authority.

 The main problem lies in my opinion in a will of simultaneous questioning the values system, political system and mentality of soviet society.
-If one starts from persuading Russians to resign of military security and these communistic ideals which in western democracies have been practically realized, ( for example massive access to the education) then one will never come to fin understanding with them.
+If one starts from persuading Russians to resign from the military security and from these communistic ideals which have been practically implemented in western democracies (for example massive access to the education) then one will never come to fin understanding with them.

 4. Real problem of soviet system